bpaskin/JavaExamples/README.md

  1. Optional: Create replication domain, if going to be used across servers.
 (Environment > Replication Domains > New...)
  2. Create a new Object Cache and link Replication Domain, if using it.
 (Resources > Cache Instances > Object Cache Instances > New...).
 The JNDI name should be called "cache/test".
 Make sure the cache is created at the correct scope.

+# MQTester
+Small application that allows user to input the JNDI of a Queue Connection Factory and Queue name and PUT, GET, or PUT and GET a messgae from the Queue entered.